 Educational visits and visitors greatly help to enrich learning in many areas of the curriculum.
 Usually, every year group will have an enrichment activity each half term.
-In recent years we have offered outdoor pursuits experiences for our year 4 and year 6 children, with year 6 attending a residential centre for a number of days in June.
+Every year we organise a residential visit for Year 6, offering the opportunity to try a range of adventurous activities.
+We also offer a one-night residential visit to our Year 4 children, which links to their geography and science topics.